Planck's Dusty GEMS. VIII. Dense-gas reservoirs in the most active dusty starbursts at z~3: Introduction

-These results have been interpreted as evidence that the star-formation activity of galaxies out to high redshift is essentially driven by the mass fraction of their dense molecular gas, with a roughly constant SFE per free-fall time in the dense-gas phase \citep[][]{krumholz07a}.
+These results have been interpreted as evidence that the star-formation activity of galaxies out to high redshift is essentially driven by the mass fraction of their dense molecular gas, with a roughly constant star-formation efficiency (SFE) per free-fall time in the dense-gas phase \citep[][]{krumholz07a}.
 This is consistent with turbulence-regulated star-formation models \citep{krumholz05}.
-Sub-kpc properties of local star-forming galaxies show that these dense-gas fractions are themselves strongly correlated with the average molecular gas-mass surface density of clouds, since both quantities are inherited from the overall gas density distribution \citep{gallagher18}.
+Sub-kpc properties of local star-forming galaxies show that these dense-gas fractions are themselves strongly correlated with the average molecular gas-mass surface density of clouds since both quantities are inherited from the overall gas density distribution \citep{gallagher18}.

-Furthermore, non-collisional processes can enhance the luminosities of HCN, HCO$^+$, and HNC lines in regions with low dense-gas fractions, and vice versa.
+Furthermore, non-collisional processes can enhance the luminosities of HCN, HCO$^+$, and HNC lines in regions with low dense-gas fractions and vice versa.
 For instance, HCN and HCO$^+$ can be excited by IR-pumping \citep{aalto95}, and HCO$^+$ emission drops for a high abundance of free electrons and is therefore highly sensitive to the ambient cosmic-ray fluxes \citep{papadopoulos07}.
 Measuring line ratios helps to identify these processes.
 The HNC/HCN ratio provides valuable diagnostics of photo-dissociation regions \citep[PDRs,][]{meijerink07}, X-ray-dominated regions (XDRs) and IR-pumping \citep{aalto07}, and shock-dominated regions \citep{loenen08,aladro15}.
-The HCO$^+$/HCN line-intensity ratio is also widely used to discriminate between AGN- and starburst-dominated galaxies, given the apparent dichotomy between both populations \citep[e.g.,][]{krips08,imanishi14,imanishi16,izumi16}.
+The HCO$^+$/HCN line-intensity ratio is also widely used to discriminate between active galactic nuclei- (AGN) and starburst-dominated galaxies, given the apparent dichotomy between both populations \citep[e.g.,][]{krips08,imanishi14,imanishi16,izumi16}.
 Other studies, such as that of \citet{privon15}, nonetheless find additional dependences on ISM density and the surrounding radiation fields \citep[e.g., IR-pumping,][]{krips08}, and demonstrate that HCO$^+$/HCN can strongly vary in LIRGs and ULIRGs experiencing both AGN and star formation feedback within their unresolved central regions.
-In NGC~1068, the HCO$^+$/HCN ratio even shows the opposite trend and is enhanced by the central AGN \citep{garciaburillo14}.
+In NGC~1068, the HCO$^+$/HCN ratio is even enhanced by the central AGN \citep{garciaburillo14}.